gogrow-dev/warped/README.md

 end
 ```

-The `enable_job!` method will define a `PrintService::Job` class that inherits from `Boosted::Jobs::Base` and calls the `call` method on the service instance.
+The `enable_job!` method will define a `PrintService::Job` class that inherits from `Warped::Jobs::Base` and calls the `call` method on the service instance.

 ```ruby
 PrintService.call_later # Executes PrintService::Job.perform_later